 Local Living Mongolia—Nomadic Life

 It was from Mongolia that Ghengis Khan set forth to conquer the world.
 This unique adventure is your chance to return to this heartland and let its people and scenery capture your heart.
-Leave Ulaanbaatar and the modern world behind and travel by horseback or oxcart to Gorkhi-Terelj National Park for life with nomadic families.
-You’ll live in a ger, take tea with your neighbours, ride horses, and learn archery and garment-making skills.
-It’s eight days like you never imagined.
-Participants should be comfortable around and on horses.
+Leave Ulaanbaatar and the modern world behind and stay with three different families to experience life as a nomad.
+From Orkhon Valley to Gorkhi Terelj National Park, you’ll live in gers, take tea with your neighbours, ride horses, and learn archery and garment-making skills.
+It’s 10 days like you never imagined.

 Sleep in a traditional Mongolian ger, ride a horse across the Mongolian countryside, learn traditional crafts and skills from nomadic hosts, compete with Mongolian nomads in archery